 Authorized employees of the College, including the IT staff charged with the daily administration of the College's electronic resources, may:

 - Take all reasonable steps necessary to preserve the availability and integrity of electronic resources, including blocking access to electronic resources;

 - Reject or destroy email messages, email attachments, and other files suspected of being spam or containing malicious code;

 - Exercise administrative authority over networks, systems, or software in order to grant users access to read, write, edit, or delete information in files or databases, and to establish security controls and protection for information and electronic resources;

 - Employ a variety of security monitoring devices and tools to identify misuse or unauthorized use of, or access to electronic resources;

-- With the approval of the Vice President for IT, Associate Vice President for IT, or the Information Security Officer, temporarily shut off the College's Internet connection, servers, or services, without prior notice, in order to protect College systems, data, and users or to protect other important interests of the College;
+- With the approval of the Senior Associate Vice President for IT or the Information Security Officer, temporarily shut off the College's Internet connection, servers, or services, without prior notice, in order to protect College systems, data, and users or to protect other important interests of the College;

 - Temporarily or permanently terminate users' use of electronic resources to investigate or remedy any threat to electronic resources or violation of this policy; and,